Jane (Younkin) Showman was born on Dec. 19, 1819 in Somerset County, PA, the daughter of George and Nancy (Johnson) Younken.

 ~ Son George Washington Showman ~

-Son George Washington Showman (1846-1912) was born in 1846 in Springfield Township or Dunbar Township, Fayette County.
+Son George Washington Showman (1847-1912) was born on April 28, 1847 in Dunbar Township, Fayette County, and grew up in Springfield Township, Fayette County.

 Circa 1880, the family resided on a farm in Springfield.
 Arnie King, age 24, and John Marshall, age eight, lived under their roof as boarders.
 In March 1882, George suffered a loss on his farm when "a mink killed twelve chickens one night, for George W. Showman," reported the Connellsville Keystone Courier.
 Then in November 1886, the Courier noted that he had "an apple tree that has borne the second crop of apples this season."